ringcentral/rc-unified-crm-extension/docs/developers/quick-start.md

 ### Install and configure the client

-1. Download and install the Chrome extension from https://chrome.google.com/webstore/detail/ringcentral-crm-extension/kkhkjhafgdlihndcbnebljipgkandkhh?hl=en
+1. Download the zipped build and install the Chrome extension from https://github.com/ringcentral/rc-unified-crm-extension-client/tree/build

 2. Right click extension's icon and go to Options, change `Custom CRM manifest url` to `https://xxxx.ngrok.app/crmManifest?platformName=testCRM` and save.